cooperlees/jool-exporter/README.md

 so does the jool-exporter process.
 It also need to ability to pass the capability to child processes.

+- From version **4.1.5** jool will no longer require this capability to query stats

 The process can also just run was `root`, but running things listening externally as `root` is a bad security process.